godotengine/godot-docs/getting_started/workflow/assets/importing_scenes.rst

 Additional info:
  * UV2 = The second UV channel for detail textures and baked lightmap textures.
- * Array index = An array of numbers that number each element of the arrays above; i.e. they number the vertecies and normals.
+ * Array index = An array of numbers that number each element of the arrays above; i.e. they number the vertices and normals.

 In some cases, this might lead to loss of precision so disabling this option may be needed.
 For instance, if a mesh is very big or there are multiple meshes